From Red Square Puzzles to Blue Pen Companies – Discover and Address Hidden Barriers to Teamwork

 Facilitators

-Bill’s teaching has included time at Northwestern University, as well as corporate, university, and public classes across the United Kingdom.
+Audiences for Bill’s presentations and seminars include after-school programs in elementary schools, graduate students at Northwestern University, as well as corporate, university, and public classes across the United Kingdom.
 Bill earned his BS, MS, and Ph.D. in Mechanical Engineering from Rensselaer Polytechnic Institute in Troy, New York.
 In addition to his employment by Rocketdyne, Bill worked as a heat transfer engineer in the gas turbine industry for Textron Lycoming in Stratford, Connecticut.
+In this role, he gained experience as an in-house problem-solving consultant, facilitator, and instructor, working in critical Engineering-Manufacturing Task Forces.

-Bill serves as chairman of the Deming Medal Committee for the American Society of Quality and is a columnist for the UK’s Lean Management Journal.
-He lives in Santa Clarita, California with his wife, Monica.
+Away from work, Bill serves as a member of the Deming Medal Committee for the American Society of Quality.
+He was also the founding president of the In2:InThinking Network, a position he held from 2001 through 2016.
+He lives in Santa Clarita, California with wife, Monica.

 Bill’s presentation at The W. Edwards Deming Institute’s 2017 Bryce Canyon Society Conference